It may feel like it rains a lot in the UK, but did you know that our capital city gets less rain each year than Rome, Istanbul and even sunny Sydney?

 Groundwater is the water that soaks into our natural underground reservoirs called aquifers.
 These supply up to 30% of the water we use every day across London and the Thames Valley.
 But that’s not all our aquifers do – they also help to keep our rivers flowing, which is where the remaining 70% of our water supply comes from.

-The Teddington Target Flow (TTF) was moved from 700 Ml/d to 800 Ml/d during October.
+The Teddington Target Flow (TTF) was maintained at 800 Ml/d during April.
 The TTF is the minimum River Thames flow over the Teddington weir that is required to balance environmental, navigational and water supply needs.
 The TTF depends on the time of year and our reservoir storage, and is always agreed with the Environment Agency.

 Saving for a rainy day